kate-bagenzo/strawberry-starter/src/posts/example_posts/user-ref.md

 ## Commands
 - `npm install`
     - This installs dependencies that your blog needs to function.
-    - You only need to run this once.
+    - You only need to run this once, to create the `node_modules` folder.
+        - If that folder is deleted (e.g. you got rid of it to back up your blog somewhere) you'll need to run this command again to build or use the dev server.
 - `npm run dev`
     - This command starts a development server at [localhost:1234](localhost:1234).
     - It live updates with any changes you make, so it's good to run this while writing to see a preview of your blog.